ABindoff/R_tutorials/3_Estimation.md

 ### Clustering

-Another way to think about random effects are as grouping or clustering variables.
+Another way to think about random effects are as grouping or *clustering* variables.
 Above we obtained a very reasonable result by simply deducting daily mean `protein` from observations for the corresponding day.
 In effect, this is a crude but reasonable way to account for the effect of clustering on day.
-Similarly, if dealing with multiple observations from each subject, in order to satisfy the *assumption of independence* it is reasonable to reduce the observations per subject to a mean, or deduct pre-test scores from post-test scores in a repeated measures experiment.
+Similarly, if dealing with multiple observations from each subject, in order to satisfy the *assumption of independence* it is reasonable to reduce the observations per subject to a mean, or deduct pre-test scores from post-test scores in some repeated measures experiments.
 Doing this comes at the expense of information about how much the observations within each subject vary.

 The assumption of independence can be relaxed by including random effects terms in the model to specify where (and how) the data are clustered.
 For example, in a repeated measures experiment, a random intercept can be fitted for each subject.
 This is the mean of all scores for each subject.
 A more complicated random effects structure might also fit a random slope for each subject, accounting for the average change in scores for each subject.
 [This paper](https://www.ncbi.nlm.nih.gov/pubmed/24403724) provides an excellent overview of random effects structures.

-In the next example we simulate data from a simple within-subjects behavioural experiment where mice a trained to perform a task and then tested again after a treatment.
+In the next example we simulate data from a simple within-subjects behavioural experiment where mice have been trained to perform a task and are then tested again after a treatment.
 Four observations are taken from each animal at each time point.

 ``` r
 set.seed(123)